abinit/abinit/doc/tutorial/compilation.md

 ```

 To make sure we have the Fortran API bundled in the library, one can use the `nm` tool
+to get the list of symbols provided by the library and then use *grep* to search for the relevant API:

 ```sh